 Very much like a take-away version of being dumped at Bondi beach, the Neti pot (an Indian invention), is used to treat and prevent sinusitis.
 Looking like a small teapot with a phallic shaped spout, the Neti is used for an intra nasal douche.
 Into a Neti, pour about 250 ml warm water (about blood temperature) and one teaspoon of sea salt.
 Stand over the sink holding your head to the left side.
 Slowly pour a little of the warm, salty water up your right nostril.
 Within a couple of moments your left nostril should drip, then flow.
 Gently blow through the nose to clear out water and mucus.
 Then swap sides.
 Using a Neti pot is a pleasant experience – trust me.
 Neti pots can be bought from yoga studios, some pharmacies and online.
 A small teapot may be used in the absence of an authentic Neti pot.
 At your next tea party, just don’t let your guests know what you do with the pot when you are not serving them tea.

 - If you have insufficient saliva, chew on sugarless gum, particularly after meals.

 - Breathe through your nose.
 Mouth breathing contributes to a dry mouth and bad breath.

-- If your bad breath is due to gum disease, be diligent about regular visits to the dentist, dental hygienist and periodontist.
+- If your bad breath is due to gum disease, ill fitting dentures or other mouth related matters, be diligent about regular visits to the dentist, dental hygienist and periodontist.
 Save your teeth and gums, while sweetening your breath.
 Brush and floss regularly.

 - Buteyko breathing help reduce gum disease, mouth breathing and reflux, all potential causes of bad breath